The Bastard Executioner: Production

 The Bastard Executioner was filmed in Wales, United Kingdom, and featured a mostly British cast.

 Barclay left for the UK on January 2 to work on casting and location matters.
 Sutter stayed in the US to finalize the script.
 He joined Barclay a few days later in the United Kingdom.
-The draft of the pilot script was sent to the studio executives at FX on the 7th of January.
+The draft of the pilot script was sent to the studio executives at FX on 7 January.
 During mid-January, Sutter and Barclay visited several possible shooting locations in Wales, including Caerphilly Castle and Fforest Fawr.

 Filming began on 23, 2015.
 The show's producers spent 10 months considering locations in Wales with the help of the Welsh Government's Wales Screen service, which encourages film and television productions to use locations, crews, and facilities throughout Wales.
 The project was one of the first major productions to move into Pinewood Studios' new facility in Cardiff.

 The set for the series, in the form of a medieval village with a small castle, was constructed to the west of Cardiff at Dragon International Film Studios in Llanilid.

 On May 22, 2015,The Bastard Executioner was picked up for a 10-episode series for fall launch.

-On November 18, 2015, Sutter announced that FX had cancelled the series.
+On November 18, 2015, Sutter announced that FX was planning on canceling the series so Sutter decided to voluntarily pull the plug even though he had not actually received an official notice of cancelation.
+He could have filmed more episodes, but since the show's fate was already decided, he saw that as a waste of time and money.

 Reception

-Reviews for The Bastard Executioner were polarized, with praise being directed toward the action sequences and acting, and criticism toward the writing, pacing, limited character development, and excessive violence.
+Reviews for The Bastard Executioner were polarized with praise being directed toward the action sequences and acting, and criticism toward the writing, pacing, limited character development, and excessive violence.
 It holds a rating of 49% on the review aggregator website Rotten Tomatoes, based on 53 critics; the website's consensus reads: "Kurt Sutter's The Bastard Executioner doesn't want for dark thrills, but it unfortunately has more enthusiasm for brutality and gore than necessary narrative focus."
 Out of 37 reviews in Metacritic, the show holds a rating of 55.